kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v5.1.0306, 18 Sep 2022:
+-Tweak: Expanding a fleet or a station will auto expand their ship sections.
+-New feature: Callbacks to support Trade Analytic's new idlers and away icons and location (final sector destination) ship row data.

 v5.1.0303, 1 Sep 2022:
 -New feature: Sort by distance from: Player or selected object in the Player Owned menu.
 -Tweak: Sort by Name is sort by name, then sector, then object id.
 The base-game sorting order was by name then by object id - which is useless. :D